 Meet Our Partners

 Haven House/Bridges Provides emergency housing for homeless families in Suffolk County, New York through a contract with the Suffolk County Department of Social Services (SCDSS).
 Haven House/Bridges Operates congregate emergency housing.
 Staff are available 24 hours per day.
 The primary objective is to assist homeless families to find and maintain permanent housing.

 Human Options is a domestic violence agency whose mission is to ignite social change by educating Orange County to recognize relationship violence as an issue that threatens everyone, advocating for those affected by abuse, extending a safe place for victims and empowering survivors on their journey of healing.

-GRANNIES RESPOND's mission is to provide compassionate and respectful support for asylum seekers and immigrants who are seeking safety and security in the United States.
+Grannies Respond's mission is to provide compassionate and respectful support for asylum seekers and immigrants who are seeking safety and security in the United States.

 Pajamas for Peace began with a Pajama drive in a community setting and at schools to honor the children and staff who lost their lives at Sandy Hook Elementary.
-After collecting Pajamas, we went into schools and created Pajama gift packages with each child so they could be a part of the giving process.
-We then took these creatively designed packages and donated them to children and families at our partnered shelters.
+Every year on December 14th we go into schools and create Pajama Gift packages with each child so they could be a part of the giving process.
+We then take these creatively designed packages and donate them to children and families at our partnered shelters.
 We hope that the Pajamas for Peace Project promotes peace and inspires philanthropy and community service in our youth.